michaeleggers/vkal/README.md

 for (uint32_t i = 0; i < device_count; ++i) {
   printf("    Phyiscal Device %d: %s\n", i, devices[i].property.deviceName);
 }

+/* The user may select a physical device at this point.
+We just take the first one available in the list.
+*/
 vkal_select_physical_device(&devices[0]);

-VkalInfo * vkal_info =  vkal_init(device_extensions, device_extension_count);
+/* Finally, initialize VKAL itself.
+All state will be accessible through vkal_info */ VkalInfo * vkal_info =  vkal_init(device_extensions, device_extension_count);
 ```